sopoour/quotes-app/README.md

 # quotes-app

+Demo:
+this is based on `react-router-v6-update` branch with v6 of react-router-dom: https://sophiaauer.me/quotes-app/

 Features:
 * Multi-Page SPA (single-page-application) using React Router
 * Pages: all quotes, add a new quote, detail page for each quote